Skip to main content

 18. Ceri and Rory’s experts (if any) speak to each other to work out where they agree with each other and to try and reduce the number of things they disagree about.

-Pre-trial checklist - the form you use to tell the court how your case is progressing in the run up to the trial, and whether anything else needs to be done to get the case ready for trial.
+Pre-trial checklist - the form you use to tell the court how your case is progressing in the run up to the trial.

 20. Ceri and Rory discuss whether they can agree what information should go in the pre-trial checklist.

-22. The court sends further directions and tells Ceri to file a trial bundle 7 days before the trial.
+22. The court sends further directions and tells Ceri to give the court and Rory trial bundle 7 days before the trial.

 See How to prepare a trial bundle and index for more information.

-Trial bundle - a pack combining both parties’ documents with a list at the front showing what’s in it.
+Trial bundle - a pack combining both sides' documents with a list at the front showing what’s in it.

 Notice of trial date – this tells you when and where your trial will take place, how much the trial fee is, and the deadline for paying it.